leaks can cause massive damage—learn how to prevent them and use water leak

 are smart water leak detectors that can prevent serious damage

 Whether it’s from a burst pipe, a clogged drain, or a broken water heater, water damage is bad news.
 The hassle and expense of cleaning up after a water leak make proper maintenance and prevention critical.
 Keep your appliances in working order, know the age of your pipes, and don't put the wrong stuff down the drain.
-But to keep yourself truly protected, use flood sensors to provide early warning of a water leak.
+But to keep yourself truly protected, use flood sensors to provide an early warning of a water leak.

 Frontpoint’s compact Flood Sensors—just 2.43” by 2.48” by 1.17”—fit almost anywhere.
 Put these water leak detectors under your sink, in your laundry room, in your basement, in the crawlspace, or any other place that has the potential to flood.
 When their moisture sensors detect water, Flood Sensors work with the Frontpoint Hub to send notifications to your smartphone and to monitoring professionals who will try to contact you.

 You can take immediate action to head off any damage.
-And if you install a smart Z-Wave water shutoff valve and integrate it with your Frontpoint system, you can turn off the water with a tap on your smartphone.
+And if you install a smart Z-Wave water shutoff valve and integrate it with your Frontpoint system, you can turn off the water remotely with a tap on your smartphone.

 Frontpoint keeps homes safe whether families are there or not.
 We've been revolutionizing the home security industry for over a decade.
 And we're just getting started.
 To shop DIY home security systems, check out ourSecurity Packages.
 If you have questions or would like to discuss a quote, contact us at 1-877-602-5276.